 Ocean Beach in San Francisco is where the city meets the Pacific Ocean.
-This four-mile long San Francisco beach is popular with surfers and those wanting to get away from the crowds.
+This six-mile long San Francisco beach is popular with surfers and those wanting to get away from the crowds.

-In addition to its relaxed atmosphere, you will also find some fun things here including the famous Cliff House San Francisco Restaurant, the Beach Chalet and the San Francisco Zoo.
+In addition to its relaxed atmosphere, you will also find some fun things here including the famous Cliff House Restaurant, the Beach Chalet and the San Francisco Zoo.

-Here are a couple of pictures of this gorgeous attraction from my last visit.
+Here are a couple of pictures of this gorgeous attraction from one of my last visits.